Implementing the Brazilian national policy for treating solid waste (ProteGEEr)

 In 2010, Brazil adopted a forward-looking waste management policy.
 Implementation is still incomplete and greenhouse gas (GHG) emissions in the waste sector are still rising.
 CO2 reduction targets for the waste sector are not yet defined for the Nationally Determined Contributions (NDCs) of the Paris Agreement.

 Municipalities still face technical and institutional challenges in implementing solid waste management plans and more than 2,000 dumps still have to be closed.

 Considering the potential for sustainable waste management in Brazil, it makes sense to align this with the National Plan on Climate Change.
 This would highlight the waste sector as a GHG mitigator.

 Improved waste management in Brazil is making a tangible contribution towards GHG emissions reduction targets and to climate change mitigation.

-The project advises ministries at national level on integrating climate-related criteria, (emission reduction potential), into rules and regulations for the waste sector.
-To achieve this, methods of calculating GHG emissions from municipal solid waste are being reviewed and amended to reflect the Brazilian context.
-Technologies to minimise GHG emissions will be supported and recycling promoted.
+The project advises ministries on how to integrate climate-related criteria into waste sector regulations.
+Methods to calculate GHG emissions from municipal solid waste are being adapted to the Brazilian context.
+Technologies to mitigate GHG emissions are supported, and recycling is promoted.

-In collaboration with five universities, the project develops curricula for postgraduate studies on sustainable waste management and climate change mitigation.
-The project also supports research projects and dialogue between German and Brazilian research institutions.
+In collaboration with thirteen educational institutions, the project develops curricula for postgraduate studies on sustainable waste management and climate change mitigation using the teach4waste platform.
+It also supports applied research projects and dialogue between German and Brazilian research institutions.